yuselg/languages/README.md

 ![png](javascript/fizzbuzz.png)

-Javascript embedded in the HTML scaffolding ([source](javascript/fizzbuzz.html)) would looksomething like:
+Javascript embedded in the html scaffolding ([source](javascript/fizzbuzz.html)) would look something like:

 ![png](javascript/html.png)

 Students have to learn html, css and Javascript just to write procedural programs.
 The HTML scaffolding gets in the way of the procedural learning.
-Flashy webapps have more to do with colorful buttons and forms rather than writing loops (algorithmic thinking).
+Flashy webapps have more to do with colourful buttons and forms rather than writing loops (algorithmic thinking).

 We could use **nano** (JS at the server end) to write and test pure Javascript code free of its scaffolding, but then we would lose student engagement (flashy web apps).
 We might then consider simpler languages such as Python.

-In the webapp mode, it is also relatively dificult for students to write unit tests (see Qunit, for example).
+In the web-app mode, it is also relatively difficult for students to write unit tests (see Qunit, for example).
 Debuggers in browsers are also fairly hard to master.

 ## Java